How did you do in meeting your health goals in 2023?

 - Choose local landmarks that would make a lunchtime walk exciting and pleasant.

 - Find local places where you can enjoy a tasty lunch.

 - If you take lunch to work, find pleasant locations to walk to and eat outside.

 5. Involve others

-You’re not the only one of your friends or work colleagues who might be looking to make up for lost time with their 2023 health goals!
+You're probably not the only one of your friends or work colleagues who might be looking to make up for lost time with their 2024 health goals!

 Even if you focus on your health goals alone, consider telling others what you're doing or keep a journal so you can be accountable to yourself.

 Remember to focus on mental as well as physical health

 When setting health goals, we often focus solely on physical health.